Energy landscape interpretation of universal linearly increasing absorption with frequency: Discussion

-An alternative way of deriving an energy distribution similar to \eqref{eq:newPDF} is found in the theory for soft glassy materials, \cite{sollich1997rheology}, \cite{sollich1998rheological} where the medium was modeled as a Maxwell-Wiechert model as in Fig.~(S1).

-That theory also gives a material description in the form of a partial differential equation which expresses how regions rearrange to new positions, valid for low frequencies.
-The main variable is $g_V(V)$, the probability for finding an element in a trap of depth $V$.
+An alternative way of deriving an energy distribution similar to \eqref{eq:EnergyPdf} is found in the theory for soft glassy materials \cite{sollich1997rheology}, \cite{sollich1998rheological} where the medium was modeled as a Maxwell-Wiechert model as in Fig.~\ref{fig:MechanicalModels} and Eq.~\eqref{eq:Maxwell-WiechertAbsorption} of the Appendix.
+That theory gives a material description in the form of a partial differential equation which expresses how regions rearrange to new positions, valid for low frequencies.
+The main variable is $g_E(E_a)$, the probability for finding an element trapped in a barrier between the two wells of height $E_a$.

 The theory contains a constant which is an attempt frequency, and an activation factor on the same form as the Arrhenius equation.
-The theory is expressed in normalized units with a central parameter being the mean-field noise temperature $y$.
+The theory is expressed in normalized units with a central parameter being the mean-field noise temperature, $y$.
 A glass transition occurs at $y=y_g=1$ and the material approaches the fluid state for $y=2$.
-Another input is a prior distribution of traps which it is argued has an exponential tail, $p_a(V) = \exp(-V/y_g)$, \cite{bouchaud1992weak}.
+Another input is a prior distribution of traps which it is argued has an exponential tail, $p_a(E_a) = \exp(-E_a/y_g)$ \cite{bouchaud1992weak}.

-The equilibrium distribution of energies above the glass transition is given by $g_V(V) \propto \E^{V/y} p_a(V)$, and although the end result is not stated explicitly in \cite[Sect.~IV.A]{sollich1998rheological}, it is an exponential distribution:

-Since $y$ corresponds to $k_bT$, this expression is analogous to \eqref{eq:newPDF}.
-In addition, it states that the parameter $y$ changes with temperature.
-New results are now appearing with ultrasound properties of tissue at low temperature that potentially could confirm this, \cite{liang2024review}.
+The equilibrium distribution of energies above the glass transition is given by $g_E(E_a) \propto \E^{E_a/y} p_a(E_a)$, and although the end result is not stated explicitly in \cite[Sect.~IV.A]{sollich1998rheological}, it is an exponential distribution, $g_E(E_a) \propto \E^{-E_a(y-1)/y}$.
+Since $y$ is $k_bT/E_0$ \cite{gilroy1981asymmetric}, this expression is analogous to \eqref{eq:EnergyPdf}.
+The dependence of $y$ on temperature outlines one way of testing \eqref{eq:EnergyPdf} and new results with ultrasound properties of tissue at low temperature could potentially be used \cite{liang2024review}.
+However the possible temperature range is rather limited compared to the range of temperature variation that glasses are tested under.
+The maximal temperature range that tissue can be subjected to without structural damage is 5--40 \arcdeg C \cite{peters1997applicability}.

-Further it is demonstrated how this model leads to a dynamic modulus ${E}(\omega) = {E}'(\omega) + \I {E}''(\omega)$ where both the real and the imaginary components are proportional to $\omega^{y-1}$, as for the fractional Kelvin-Voigt model of (S7).
+Further it is demonstrated how this model leads to a dynamic modulus ${E}(\omega) = {E}'(\omega) + \I {E}''(\omega)$ where both the real and the imaginary components are proportional to $\omega^{y-1}$, as for the fractional Kelvin-Voigt model of Appendix Fig.~\ref{fig:FractionalModels} and Eq.~\eqref{eq:PowerLawDynamicModulus}.